ajarara/circe-actions/README.md

 | Event name  | Description | Parameters |
 | ----------- | ------------- | ------------:|
 | irc.message | Fired on every message or query | server-proc, event, fq-username, channel, contents |

+If there is a different signature, please open an issue or a PR, both are welcome!

 # Internals of circe-actions